gheyret/csr-pytorch/README.md

           1x GSC data 16khz:        0.0594     0.3504    gsc16000.pt

 Gen data: Mix of 3 voices, increased ranges of parameter values.
-0.5x amount of GSC
+0.5x amount of GSC.
+Half of samples are single words, other half are two words.

           Trained on GSC 22khz:     0.0451     0.5294
                                     0.0462     0.5312
                                     0.0436     0.5419

           Trained on both 22khz:    0.0565     0.0022
                                     0.0598     0.0036
                                     0.0601     0.0030

+          Trained on partial 50%    0.0602     0.6056
+          gsc 22khz

+          Trained on partial 50%    0.0684     0.0015
+          gsc 22khz and generated
+          with mix voices 1-2w
+          validated only on gsc

+          Trained on partial 50%    0.0729     0.0036
+          gsc 22khz and generated
+          with mix voices 1-2w
+          validated on comb

+          Trained on partial 50%    0.0693     0.0005
+          gsc 22khz and generated
+          with hazel 1w
+          validated on comb

 ---
              GSC        Val Loss        Params ConvNet2 :  3.7%PER     0.177223        14.3M